STAT545-UBC-hw-2018-19/hw02-Caroline-Seip/hw02-Caroline-Seip.md

     ##  Max.   :1.319e+09   Max.   :113523.1
     ##

-To get these individually you can use the mean function
+To get the typical values for each variable individually we can use the 'mean' function:

 ``` r
 mean(gapminder$lifeExp)